danthegoodman1/node-redis-streams/README.md

 This is considered advanced usage of this package, as there is no fail-safe record acknowledgement handled for you in `batchHandler`, you are in charge of calling `XACK` on acknowledged records.
 There is no harm in calling `XACK` multiple times on the same record other than unnecessary calls to Redis, so technically using `batchHandler` and `recordHandler`/`errorHandler` together shouldn't cause major issues, but it would be wise to avoid.

-Example of managing calls to `XACK` within the `batchHandler` function:
+The following is an example of managing calls to `XACK` within the `batchHandler` function while also ensuring all successfully processed records get acknowledged in the event of a record processing error:

 ```js
 const nrs = require('node-redis-streams')